WinDerek/awesome-multi-armed-bandit/bandit_project/README.md

 # A simple bandit project for beginners

-This is a course project for SI140 2019 at ShanghaiTech offered by Prof. Ziyu Shao.
+This is a course project for SI140 2019 at ShanghaiTech University offered by Prof. Ziyu Shao.

 The project specification is [here](./bandit_project.pdf).